kwittingknitter/fluffy-eureka/README.md

 - `/service` Flask service based on data downloaded from OLIS and using scrapers.
 - `/tests` contains tests for `wrapper`, `service`, and `scrapers`.
 - `/wrapper` contains the OLIS api wrapper.

+Requirements: Python

+To set up, run `make install` in the Python environment of your choice.